 Weather in Manú Biosphere Reserve & Tambopata National Park

 These two parks are located in the south of Peru, and follow a slightly different climate to Peru’s northern Amazon Jungle.
 In this region there are two seasons; the dry season during the months of May – September, and the wet season October – April.
 Temperature highs can reach 90 degrees Fahrenheit (32 Deg.
 C) during the day, and night time temperatures can fall to lows of 64 degrees Fahrenheit (18 Deg.
 C).
 During the wetter months there is an increased level of mosquitos in the jungle, and activities such as hiking are best done during the dry season.
+If you’re looking for tours or hikes during this season and want to see some of your options, take a look on the tour operator website www.findlocaltrips.com.

 Our travel experts have put together many more pages of useful and informative information to help you plan your tour to Peru.
 Our Peru Guide includes sections on tourist attractions, adventure activities, hiking in the Andes, hotel reviews, restaurant information plus travel advice and our insider hints and tips.
 Visit our other Peru Guide pages now!